isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2036.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+N.A.

 ### Support Level
-Up to 70% for SMEs <br>
+Up to  for SMEs <br>
-N.A. for non-SMEs
+Up to Direct Purchase for non-SMEs

 ### Things to Note
-Unit is expandable, customizable to hold different types of tools, and fully secured.

-Support only hardware and software.
+N.A.

 ### Contact Information
 N.A.